-From Imposter to Empowered: Creating a Mindset Where You Appreciate and Embrace Your Authentic Self
+From Impostor to Empowered: Creating a Mindset Where You Appreciate and Embrace Your Authentic Self

-I’ve suffered from imposter phenomenon much of my life.
+I’ve suffered from impostor phenomenon much of my life.

 No matter what I accomplished I never felt it was really due to my skills and abilities.
 I always felt others were smarter, better, or worthier than I was.
 I was a fraud and soon others would notice.
 No matter what I did, it wasn’t enough.
 I wasn’t enough.